-This beautiful one bedroom apartment in the 23th floor in the most eleagnt area of palermo offering everything a visitor could require in a home away from home- all in a neat and comfortable package.
+This beautiful two bedroom apartment in the 23th floor in the most eleagnt area of palermo offering everything a visitor could require in a home away from home- all in a neat and comfortable package.
 The spacious and newly fitted kitchen offers everything a person could ask for- whether you are ordering in, or cooking a sumptuous meal for guests.
 And while you cook, you are not far away from the action as you overlook the sizeable living area comprising a dining table for 4, a nice comfy sofa.

 This apartment is in Palermo chico area, 50 meters from Libertador Av. and a few blocks from the Palermo lakes, the perfect area to run or do any other sport.
 The best restaurants and bars in town are a fewb blocks from this place.
 The building have everything you can need , a complete gym with a personal trainer aviable, and an amazing swimming pool in the 8th floor.